Lewable3d/Reading-Notes/Class 03.md

 - it is a collection files that Git is paying attention to.
   - Usually, one project = one repository
-  - Large projects may have multiple repositories for different parts of their system (ie: front end vs back end)
+  - Large projects may have multiple repositories for different parts of their system (Repo for front end code vs Repo for back end code)
+  - *Repos* (Repositories) can live on GitHub and/or your computer.

 :smirk: